-The decrease in Asia revenue for the three months and the increase for the six months ended September 30, 2022 is due to lumpiness in ordering with increased orders in the first quarters and lower orders in the second quarter.
-Revenues from our international distributors tend to be choppy due to customers placing larger but less frequent orders to benefit from quantity discounts and reduced shipping costs when ordering sufficient quantities to fill standard sized shipping containers.
+The increase in Europe revenue for the three months ended June 30, 2023 compared to the same period in the prior year of \$229,000 was due to increased demand for our products and selling them in different parts of Europe.

+Revenues related to Asia are derived from our international distributors and tend to be choppy when viewed on a quarterly basis due to customers placing larger but less frequent orders to benefit from quantity discounts and reduced shipping costs when ordering sufficient quantities to fill standard sized shipping containers.

-The decrease in Latin America revenue for the three months ended September 30, 2022 was caused by a decline in manufacturing for one of our customers.
-Our contract with Invekra ended in 2021 and since then we have continued to manufacture product for them at lower quantities but higher margins.
-The increase in Latin America revenue for the six months ended September 30, 2022 was primarily the result of service revenue from selling machinery to a customer for \$750,000, which management expects to be a one-time event.
-This increase was partially offset by a decline in overflow manufacturing for one of our customers.
+The decrease in Latin America revenue for the three months ended June 30, 2023 was primarily the result of service revenue from selling machinery to a customer for \$750,000 in the prior period which management expects to be a one-time event.